Elderjs/docs/elderguide.com/elderjs.md

 ### Prop Hydration

 Elder.js by default writes props to the HTML if they are under 2kb.
 If they are greater than 2kb then it is written to an external file.
-We call this `hybride` prop hydration.
+We call this `hybrid` prop hydration.

 You can have finer grained control by setting `props.hydration` key your `elder.config.js` to: `hybrid`, `html`, and `file`.